nix-community/developer-workshop/2024-05-report/README.md

 ![](./DSC04153_02.jpg)

-On Sunday, Zurich friend of Nix Cazim enchanted everyone with his outdoor Wok cuisine for an extended lunch break in the lake park.
+On Sunday, Zürich friend of Nix Cazim (@cyhsi) enchanted everyone with his outdoor Wok cuisine for an extended lunch break in the lake park.

 ![](./DSC04175_01.jpg)